-Saving is one of the fundamentals of long-term financial success.
-The real question, though, is how much should you put into your savings account?
+Saving money is one of the foundational habits of long-term financial success.
+For many people, the question is: How much should I have in my savings account?

 Determine how much to put in savings

-Figuring out what to set aside in savings starts with your goals.
-What are you saving for — and how do you know what the “right” number is?
+Figuring out how much to set aside in savings starts with your goals.
+What are you saving for — and how do you know what the right amount is?

-Katie Brewer, CFP, and owner of the financial planning firm Your Richest Life, suggests having one account for an emergency fund and one for short-term goals, like a vacation or a new deck.
+Katie Brewer, CFP, owner of the Dallas-Fort Worth-based financial planning firm Your Richest Life, recommends having one savings account for an emergency fund and one for short-term goals, such as a vacation.

 “Keep your long-term and short-term money separate so you have dedicated goals,” Brewer says.
 “This will help you focus more on what’s needed in each area.”